mia-care/documentation/docs/p4samd/security/roles_permissions.md

 ### Create Console microservice

-A user must have the Console `console.company.project.service.repository.create` permission to be able to add a new microservice with a dedicated repository.
+A user must have the Console `console.company.project.service.repository.create` permission to add a new microservice with a dedicated repository.

 Without this permission, the user is not displayed the button on the [Software Items table][software-items-table] redirecting to the *Design > Microservices* section of the Console project.